 After the number crunching and micromanaging of heavy-duty train sims, it can be nice to unwind with something more light-hearted and leisurely.
 That’s where Tracks – The Toy Train Set Game comes in.
 Tracks is a sandbox-style building game with no real objective other than to build the most whimsical little town you can imagine using wooden toy trains and tracks.
 You know, like the ones from your childhood.

 That nostalgia is what makes Tracks so engrossing.
 It’s the perfect venue to realize all the grand designs your younger self couldn’t quite articulate through toys.
-Equal parts charming and creative, Tracks is perfect way to stretch that dormant sense of childhood artistry.
+Equal parts charming and creative, Tracks is the perfect way to stretch that dormant sense of childhood artistry.

 One of the more recent train sim/management games to hit the market, Railway Empire introduced a wide variety of changes to the formula established by Railroad Tycoon all those years ago.
 Most prominent among those changes is the ability to research over 300 technologies via a tech tree inspired by 4X games, such as new locomotives, more efficient engines, station upgrades, and plenty more.